Toronto and Region Conservation Authority

 The lands that TRCA administers are used for flood control, recreation, education and watershed preservation activities, including drinking water source protection.
 On several sites, TRCA operates conservation areas open to the public for recreational use.
 TRCA also operates the Black Creek Pioneer Village, which preserves several 1800s-era buildings in a pioneer setting.
 Several municipal parks inside and outside Toronto are located on TRCA lands, such as the Toronto Zoo, Humber Bay Park and Milne Park.
 TRCA operates five dams for flood control.

 TRCA assists its partners in contributing to a healthy city region.
 This includes ecology and the study of water quality, natural habitats, plants, animals and more.
-It helps identify environmental needs, set targets and restores natural areas.
+It helps identify environmental needs, sets targets and restores natural areas.
 It advises partners about land use, development proposals and construction, and environmental education to help students and community members appreciate their local environment and learn to look after it.
 This work is focused in and around Toronto, including portions of the Regions of Peel, York and Durham.